vitumake/janibot.py/README.md

 The bot was originally written in javascript which I had never used before.
 It did work but was incredibly badly written and needed a lot of maintanence.

-This project is an effort to make fix most of the problems and maybe be of help :)
+This project is an effort to fix most of the problems and maybe be of help :)

 ## Token.txt